|DEQ Home > Land Quality > Environmental Cleanup > ECSI > Site Summary|

 The Johnson Creek Complex site straddles the Multnomah and Clackamas County line.
 The Portland Building has the 4600 SE Harney Drive Address and is located in Portland on the Multnomah County side of the line.
 The Titanium Building has a Milwaukie address (5001 SE Johnson Creek Blvd.), and is located in Clackamas County.

 The complex is in a mixed industrial/residential area.
-The site is either entirely paved or covered by buildings.
+The site is almost entirely paved or covered by buildings.
 Johnson Creek is located 500 feet south of the site.
-Shallow groundwater is 18 feet below the surface at the site.
+Shallow groundwater is less than 20 feet below the surface at the site.
 Deeper groundwater is used extensively in the area for drinking water - there are several City of Milwaukie municipal drinking water supply wells less than 1 mile south of the site.
+Shallow groundwater migrating southwest from the site is expected to discharge to nearby Johnson Creek.

 The site is located along a relatively steep incline to its north which levels off as you approach Johnson Creek Blvd to the south.